salt999/molgenis-theme/README.md

 # Molgenis Theme

 This is the base SCSS theme for Molgenis.
-All Molgenis themes should inherit from this theme.
-Checkout **themes/molgenis-blue** for an example.

-This repo also provides a Dockerized Nginx proxy that makes it easier to develop styling against remote Molgenis sites, as well as against a localized Molgenis stack.
+All Molgenis themes inherit from this theme.
+Checkout **theme/default** for an example.
+The base theme also provides a Dockerized Nginx proxy that makes it easier to develop styling against remote Molgenis sites and localized Molgenis stacks.

-Last, but not least, this repo also provides a Molgenis theme service, that can be used to generate themes on the fly, based on just some variables.

 ## Prerequisites